DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [I've seen this world.]

 Jeanne was taken aback.
-As if lecturing her, gentle voice continued.
+As if lecturing her, the gentle voice continued.

 [People who are qualified to replace Sid.
 Among your group there are several candidates of this world.
-And naturally, Kai, who defeated demons' hero is included too.]
+And naturally, Kai, who defeated the demons' hero is included too.]

 "Me?" _TL Note:_ Says Kai

 [But strong aptitude is but a one among many requirements.
-Originally, you are existence that doesn't belong to this world.
+Originally, you are an existence that doesn't belong to this world.
 Like me, and of course like her...]

 "!"

-Surprised Rinne as if frightened moved behind Kai's back.
+Surprised, Rinne as if frightened, moved behind Kai's back.

 _Rinne?
-Now that I think she remained silent all this time._
+Now that I think about it she has remained silent all this time._

 _Did something happen?_